walterbender/Syllabi/biomimicry.md

 ﻿BIODESIGN: INNOVATION INSPIRED BY NATURE
 ========================================

-Biodesign is the discipline of study of best design ideas from the natural world and how to imitate and utilize these designs to solve human problems.
+Biodesign is the discipline of the study of best design ideas from the natural world and how to imitate and utilize those designs to solve human problems.
 The core idea of biodesign is that nature, “imaginative” by necessity, has already solved many of the problems we are grappling with.
 Animals, plants, and microbes are the consummate